-Intraocular pressure (IOP) is currently the main addressable risk factor but...
+Intraocular pressure (IOP) currently the main addressable risk factor skyebioscience.com • 6

-Normally, aqueous humor circulates in the eye

-When drainage canal is blocked, more aqueous humor stays in the eye...
+Normally, aqueous Generating progressive vision loss and blindness humor circulates in if not treated the eye G but. Þ Damaging blood vessels When drainage canal is and optic nerve... blocked, more aqueous humor stays in the eye...